lnshewmo/kickstarter-analysis/README.md

 2. What can you conclude about the Outcomes based on Goals?

-Louise may do better to keep her budget under $4999.
+Louise may improve her likelihood of success if she keeps her budget under $4999.
 There is a slightly higher percentage of successful outcomes at her anticipated budget which starts at $10000, but the percentage of failures is very close in that goal interval.

 3. What are some limitations of this dataset?